simbleau/simbleau.github.io/zola/content/blogging-like-a-rustacean/index.md

 # Exercise
 Align with a trend I'm patternizing, I include an exercise with an opportunity to join a technical community of likeminded individuals, if you want to join.

 The exercise is to start a Zola site using the Abridge theme, deployed with CI such as GitHub Actions.
 If you already have a blog or static site, convert your current deployment.
 Write your site's URL in a comment on [the merge request for this blog](https://github.com/simbleau/simbleau.github.io/pull/9), and for the first three individuals, I will present an invitation only you can accept.
-No hints this time, sorry.
+No hints this time, sorry!

 Farvel!
 Until next time.